-Halloween in the country you’re visiting might not be as grand, flashy, or exciting, and that’s okay.
+Halloween abroad in the country you’re visiting might not be as grand, flashy, or exciting as what you’re used to back home and that’s okay.
 Take the opportunity to share your culture and customs with your new students, co-workers, and friends.
 Above all, remember that there will be plenty of other chances to get your horror movie and trick-or-treating fix when you go back home.

 Now is the time for new experiences and adventures, so even if Halloween isn’t such a big event as you’re used to, enjoy your time abroad and be happy.

 Calling all tortured souls expats, what experiences have you had during Halloween abroad?
 Share your horror stories, funny tales, and fun memories with other travelers in a comment below!